MJubairahamed/Jubair-Tech-Mindspace/Java/OOPSConcept.md

 ### 🧠 Interview Tip :
 > "Static polymorphism improves code readability with overloading, while dynamic polymorphism enhances extensibility through overriding.
 Mastery of both is key to designing scalable and flexible object-oriented systems."

-## What is Data hiding?
-* Data hiding in Java is a way to protect the internal details of a class by keeping its data (like variables) private and providing only public methods (functions) to access or change that data.
-This helps prevent others from directly changing the data in unexpected ways and keeps the inner workings of the class safe and controlled.
-* It's like hiding your valuables in a locked box and only letting others use a key to access or change them through a controlled opening.